Economic Reconstruction Union: Decline

 The 1949 election represented the high-water mark of the WAV, which went into steep decline thereafter.
 Their vote collapsed in the 1950 election to the Landtag of Bavaria, with the 2.8% vote share obtained falling some distance short of the 5% required to enter the Assembly.
 By that October the party within the Bundestag began to disintegrate when four of its members left to form a new group for refugees associated with the Centre Party.
 In December 1951 a further group of six deputies left to join the German Party and when another joined the Deutsche Reichspartei soon afterwards it left Loritz as the WAV's sole deputy.
-Worse was to come in 1952 when the party contested the municipal elections and captured only 0.3% of the vote.
+Worse was to come, as in 1952 when the party contested the municipal elections it captured only 0.3% of the vote.

-No WAV candidates were put forward for the 1953 federal election and the party was not heard of again.
+No WAV candidates were put forward for the 1953 federal election and the party itself effectively disappeared soon after.